dheerajkumar2293/htb-soc-analyst-labs/README.md

 ### Interview Preparation
 You can now confidently answer:
 - "Walk me through an incident response process" → Module 1
-- "How do you detect threats?" → Modules 2-4
+- "How do you detect threats with SIEM?" → Module 2
-- "Explain Windows event logs" → Module 3
+- "Explain Windows event logs" → Module 3 (coming soon)
-- "What tools do you use?" → Modules 2, 5, 14
+- "What tools do you use?" → Splunk, Elastic (Modules 2, 5)
-- "How do you investigate malware?" → Module 10
-- "Tell me about threat hunting" → Module 4
+- "Tell me about a detection scenario" → Module 2 case studies
-- "How do you write detection rules?" → Module 12
+- "How do you prevent alert fatigue?" → Module 2 triaging

 ### Real-World Application
 Everything you learn directly applies to entry-level SOC work: